 “Think beyond today and structure your lifestyle with the idea of having flexibility and options tomorrow. “ ~Ketuan

-Sometime people have aspirations of starting business or going a new direction in their career, but they soon give up on new dreams because the debt limit their ability to do something new because they have no flexibility beyond the next paycheck.
+Sometimes people have aspirations of starting a business or going in a new direction in their career, but they soon give up on new dreams because the debt limits their ability to do something new because they have no flexibility beyond the next paycheck.

 Today, Ketuan is an App Development Manager for a major technology firm.
 In his free time, he loves volunteering, mentoring, and collaborating on new opportunities for people.
 He is a dedicated father of two girls.